jasnoo/nature-week/README.md

 # nature-week
-First react project, see weekly observations using iNaturalist API
+Application to see weekly observations of mushroom, plant, or bird observations local to a user based on observations recorded in iNaturalist